-Pre-Admission Visit
+Pre-admission call

-Once your surgery has been scheduled, your surgeon's office will arrange a pre-admission testing appointment.
-The average pre-admission visit is about two to three hours long.
-You will meet with or receive a call from the Orthopedic Pre-op Coordinator.
+Once your surgery has been scheduled, your surgeon's office will arrange a pre-admission call.
+This will be scheduled as many as four weeks before your surgery.
+This is a separate appointment from your visit with your surgeon.

-This visit will be scheduled as many as four weeks before your surgery.
-This is a separate appointment from your visit with your surgeon or PCP.
-The purpose of this visit is to make sure you are healthy and prepared for your surgery.
-You may eat normally and take your usual medications before this visit.
+The purpose of this call is to make sure you are healthy and prepared for surgery.

-For Kaplan Joint Center patients, you will have a thorough evaluation by the Kaplan Joint Center internist.

-On the day of your pre-admission visit, be sure to bring the following information:
+On the day of your pre-admission call be sure to have the following information:

-- A list of your medications, vitamins, herbs,

-and any other over-the-counter medications

-and please include dosages

-- A list of any allergies you may have

-- Names, addresses, and phone numbers of all the doctors, including specialists, that you see - Any previous problems or reactions to anesthesia - Results of recent tests at other hospitals
+- A list of your medications, vitamins, herbs, and any other over-the-counter medications and please include dosages - · A list of any allergies you may have - Names, addresses, and phone numbers of all the doctors, including specialists, that you see - · Results of recent tests at other hospitals

-During the pre-admission visit, we will:
+During the pre-admission call, we will:

-- Order tests that may include blood work, an EKG, a chest X-ray, and a nasal swab test for bacteria - Conduct an assessment that includes your past medical conditions, previous hospitalizations, and a review of your medications - Confirm any allergies you may have to drugs, food, or latex - Review your bathing instructions before surgery - Review your arrival time for the day of surgery
+- Order tests that may include blood work, an EKG, a chest X-ray, and a nasal swab - Conduct an assessment that includes your past medical conditions, previous hospitalizations, and a review of your medications - Confirm any allergies you may have to drugs, food, or latex - Review your bathing instructions before surgery